-Over the course of the life cycle of the start-up the contributions and role of the co-founders undergo continuous overhaul.
+Over the course of the life cycle of the start-up, the contributions and roles of the co-founders undergo a continuous overhaul.
 One of them might have had little to contribute during the inception who now plays a bigger role in driving the business.

 Hence it is sometimes unfair to have a fixed equity split structure.
 Thus Dynamic Equity Split Model helps the co-founders to continuously assess their role and contribution.